-According to rule 3.8 of the RoboCupJunior Soccer Rules, each league has its own additional regulations.
-They become a part of the rules.

-For RoboCupJunior 2018, there are two sub-leagues as follows 12:

-- Soccer Lightweight. - Soccer Open.

-All team members between 12 and 19 years old on July 1st, 2018.

-As described in sections 5.1 and 5.2, the matches in the Soccer Open sub-league are conducted using a passive ball, whereas the matches in the Soccer Lightweight sub-league are played using the IR ball.
+- According to rule 3.8 of the RoboCupJunior Soccer Rules, each league has its own additional regulations.
+They become a part of the rules. - 8.1.2 For RoboCupJunior 2019, there are two sub-leagues as follows : - Soccer Lightweight. - Soccer Open. - 8.1.3 All team members need to be within the minimum and maximum age as specified in the RoboCupJunior General Rules which can be found at http://junior.robocup.org/robocupjunior-general-rules/. - As described in sections 5.1 and 5.2, the matches in the Soccer Open sub-league are conducted using a passive ball, whereas the matches in the Soccer Lightweight sub-league are played using the IR ball.